justas-eu/geoip/README.md

 mvn install
 </pre>

-Adding DB recourse with id JNDI/localmysql on TomEE or GlassFish
+Adding DB resource with id JNDI/localmysql on TomEE or GlassFish